HeroesOfAndromeda/Apollo-Comics/README.md

 **Creature** - Creatures from Earth that are not humans.

-**Supercreture** - Creatures with powers/ablities that are better than the normal powers/abilities of their creature race.
+**Supercreature** - Creatures with powers/ablities that are better than the normal powers/abilities of their creature race.

 -----